watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Containers and DevOps - Developer edition.md

 18. Now create your first build.
 Select "Pipelines", then select "New pipeline"

     ![A screenshot of Azure DevOps build definitions.](media/Ex1-Task7.18.png)

-19. The New pipline page will have a link all the way at the bottom to switch to the classic editor like below, click on the highlighted link
+19. The New pipeline page will have a link all the way at the bottom to switch to the classic editor like below, click on the highlighted link

     ![A screenshot of Azure DevOps new build definitions.](media/Ext-Task7.18.1.png)

-19. Choose the content-web repository and accept the other defaults.
+20. Choose the content-web repository and accept the other defaults.

     ![A screenshot of the source selection showing Azure DevOps highlighted.](media/Ex1-Task7.19.png)

-20. Next, search for "Docker" templates and choose "Docker Container" then select "Apply".
+21. Next, search for "Docker" templates and choose "Docker Container" then select "Apply".

     ![A screenshot of template selection showing Docker Container selected.](media/Ex1-Task7.20.png)

-21. Change the build name to "content-web-Container-CI".
+22. Change the build name to "content-web-Container-CI".

     ![A screenshot of the dialog where you can enter the name for the build.](media/Ex1-Task7.21.png)

-22. Select "Build an image":
+23. Select "Build an image":

     - **Azure subscription**: Choose "azurecloud-sol".